ocean-tracking-network/node-manager-training/_episodes/10_Detections.md

 - Use the `ComPort` software to open the `.tbdb` file and export as CSV

 **For Lotek**
-- Exporting to CSV is more complicated, please reach out to OTN for specific steps
+- Exporting to CSV is more complicated, please reach out to OTN for specific steps for a given instrument model

-For **all other manufacturers**, contact OTN staff.
+For **all other manufacturers**, contact OTN staff to get specifics on the detection data loading workflow.

 # convert - Fathom (vdat) Export - VRL to CSV Nodebook
 This will use the `vdat.exe` executable to export from VRL/VDAT to CSV.

 Before you begin, you will need to ensure you have access to a fathom vdat executable.
+This executable ships with Fathom Connect for desktop computers as `vdat.exe`, but if you don't have that, an older version can be downloaded from the VDAT working group project:

-- Access the vemco (Innovasea) vdat working group gitlab project: [https://gitlab.oceantrack.org/ntress/vdat-working-group](https://gitlab.oceantrack.org/ntress/vdat-working-group) - Contact OTNDC if you you need read access.
+- Access the Vemco (Innovasea) vdat working group gitlab project: [https://gitlab.oceantrack.org/ntress/vdat-working-group](https://gitlab.oceantrack.org/ntress/vdat-working-group) - Contact OTNDC if you you need read access.
 - Under the `releases` folder, pick the latest version of `vdat` folder.
 - Choose the folder for your operating system
 - Click on the vdat file and then click the Download.
 - Save this file somewhere informative.
 - Copy the full filepath to your `vdat` file for use in the Nodebook

+NOTE: Older versions of VDAT may have unintended consequences when converting newer files (like Open Protocol-enabled Innovasea receivers), and should not be used.
+Versions > vdat-9.3.0-20240207-74ad8e-release are safe to process Open Protocol data.

 - **MAC Users Only**
     - Locate the vdat executable in your terminal by navigating with the command `cd /path/to/vdat/file`
     - Enable execution by running `chmod +x vdat`